fabio-t/alone-rl/README.md

 Different creatures have different set of behaviours.
 Here we see four animal species:

 - small, independent **r**abbits are fleeing from a puma
-- large **B**isons, pacifically grazing and staying close to the herd, are attacked by wolves
+- large **B**isons, pacifically grazing and staying close to the herd, are attacked (and divided! that's unintentional, btw) by wolves
-- relatively small **w**olves chase rabbits with pack behaviour
+- relatively small **w**olves chase bisons with pack behaviour
 - relatively large **P**umas attack their prey (here, rabbits) independently, they are not a pack

 The Size of animals determines whether the letter is uppercase or lowercase.
 This should prove useful to quickly gauge whether to go fight or flight.